Tormented (2009 British film): Plot

 Bradley and Marcus assault Jason, who they believe to be sending the text messages, but they are interrupted by another message, which Jason could not have sent.
 The P.E. teacher arrives, lets the bullies go and gives Jason detention.
 Later, Justine confronts Jason.
 He denies forging the suicide note, and tells her that Mullet killed himself because of bullying by the popular students, including vicious texts and a website that Bradley's gang created about him.
 Alex's friends tell her she cannot hand the note to the police, because it accuses Justine of hating him, thus supposedly implicating her in his death.
 The girls attack Justine's former friend Helena in the toilets; Tasha smashes her phone after accusing her of sending the messages.
 After swimming practice, Sophie tells Justine that she should sleep with Alex that night, but goes back into the swimming pool to retrieve her watch.
 She is attacked and drowned by Mullet's ghost.

 Mullet's ghost brings flowers for Justine, but, after seeing her have sex with Alex, tears the badge from her uniform, and re-arranges her fridge magnets, calling her a "dirty slut".
 During football training Marcus becomes hysterical after seeing Mullet's ghost, and the P.E. teacher sends him off for a shower.
 Mullet's ghost then whips him with a towel, almost popping one of his eyes out its socket.
 He fights Mullet off with a cricket bat and gets outside, but is impaled through the skull upon an iron fence by the ghost.
 Later on, the gang have an argument at Bradley's house about who killed their friends, ending in Tasha fighting Justine and throwing her into the swimming pool.

 Justine demands that Alex shows her the website, where she tearfully witnesses the in-crowd bullying Mullet.
-Justine realises that she ignored Mullet's pleas for help because he interrupted a conversation about her going to Oxford University.
+Justine realises that Alex was the leader of the bullies, and watches Alex make fun of her as well, calling her the rare species of animal "Head Girlus, Frigidus Bitchus".
+Justine also realises she could have helped Mullet, but she ignored his pleas because he interrupted a conversation about her going to Oxford University.
 She tells Alex that their relationship is over.